-most profitable global supplier of sustainable high-quality ustainability, the Group has to find new and innovative ways t operations are optimized.
-We are committed to working luction in all our sites, and thoroughly documenting our ame as climate and environmental concerns grow in the e safe and sustainably produced, we can educate the public with the NGO Belona Holding AS, we are producing ad polychaetae near several of our farming sites.
-The ents (mainly nitrogen and phosphorus), as well as carbon t production.
-Moreover, these species (especially blue mussels tainable sources of protein.
-The mussels, for example, can be nt in sustainable fish feed.
-This business venture has great ng blue mussels at 2 locations and sugar kelp at 4 locations. echnology, and customer base to be able to make this an ne of our freshwater feed, as a replacement for fish meal. idered a high-quality and sustainable protein source, ent.
-Once the market for insect-based feed solutions grows, t projections), adding a larger share of insect meal to our feed increased in the past years, due to increased sales to Asia, vith our air transportation suppliers to identify the best The Group is aware that transporting seafood by air has closely with transport suppliers and customers, as well ation solutions.
-Initially, we will strive to increase sales ore products by sea if possible.
-The Group has also put our largest suppliers in terms of their ESG (including climatee.
+Areas influenced by cli- mate-related risks and opportunities Description Products and services LSG's goal is to become the leading and most profitable global supplier of sustainable, high-quality seafood.
+In order to ensure operational sustainability, the Group has to find new and innovative ways to operate.
+Firstly, we need to ensure that our current operations are optimized.
+We are committed to working towards highly sustainable seafood production at all our sites, and are thoroughly documenting our progress.
+We aspire to become a trusted name as climate and environmental concerns grow in the market.
+By ensuring that our products are safe and sustainably produced, we can educate the public on the benefits of marine protein.
+Through our joint venture (Ocean Forest) with the NGO Bellona Holding AS, we are producing macroalgae, sugar kelp, blue mussels, and polychaetae near several of our sea farms.
+The purpose of this is to absorb excess nutrients (mainly nitrogen and phosphorus) from our salmon and trout production, as well as carbon sequestration.
+Moreover, these species (especially blue mussels and sugar kelp) are high-quality and sustainable sources of protein.
+The mussels, for example, can be converted into meal and be a key ingredient in sustainable fish feed.
+This business venture has a promising potential.
+Today, we are already producing blue mussels at 2 locations and sugar kelp at 4 locations.
+Our ambition is to develop the knowledge, technology, and customer base to be able to make this an important revenue stream.
+We also include 1.5-2% insect meal in some of our freshwater feed, as a replacement for fish meal.
+From a nutritional point of view, it is considered a high-quality and sustainable protein source.
+At present, however, it is a very costly ingredient.
+Once the market for insect-based feed solutions grows, as we assume it will (based on market projections), adding a larger share of insect meal to our feed will be feasible.
+Supply chain and/ or value chain The volume of fish transported by air has increased in recent years, due to increased sales to Asia, Australia, and the USA.
+We work closely with our air transportation suppliers to identify the best air freight solutions for the environment.
+The Group is aware that transporting seafood by air has a significant climate impact and we are working closely with transport suppliers and customers, as well as Bellona, to find future-proof transportation solutions.
+Initially, we will strive to increase sales of processed products and try to send more products by sea, if possible.
+The Group has also developed procedures to check and assess our largest suppliers with respect to their ESG (including climate-related issues) strategy and performance.

-views this as the core of our sustainability strategy going liances, entering new (and further developing existing) ets and goals.

-e, aiming to reduce our GHG emissions:
+LSG focuses strongly on innovation and views this as the core of our sustainability strategy going forward.
+We are committed to forming alliances, entering new (and further developing existing) partnerships to help achieve our targets and goals.
+Examples of R&D projects already in place, aiming to reduce our GHG emissions: